NFL Draft Betting Odds: Who Will be the No. 1 Overall Pick in the 2025 NFL Draft?

 Fanatics: Create a new account with the Fanatics Sportsbook promo and you will receive 10 days of No Sweat Bonus Bets up to $100 daily.
 Customers in IL, NY and NC get $50 in bonus bets after a first bet of $10.

-DraftKings: The DraftKings promo code gives new customers a sports betting bonus that pays out an instant $200 in bonus bets after an opening wager of $5 or more.
+DraftKings: The DraftKings promo code gives new customers a sports betting bonus that pays out an instant $150 in bonus bets instantly after an opening wager of $5 or more.